 Find a Doctor with Empathy

 Dr. Bussone’s recommendations run counter to the predominant trend in modern medicine.
 Instead of taking the time to really listen to patients, these days doctors are more likely to try to rush patients through in order to meet their daily quota of treated patients.
 This can make it hard to get successful headache treatment.

 However, there are some doctors who are prepared to take the time to work with you to understand your symptoms and their causes.
 Detroit-area neuromuscular dentist Dr. Jeffrey S. Haddad is one of these doctors.
 He is prepared to take the time to listen to your symptoms and help you discover the one or multiple causes that could be behind them.
 He is patient and understanding.
 He has many tools that can provide some objective measurements that can illuminate headache causes like TMJ, even if this is only a contributing cause.
 The combination of personal empathy and advanced tools put Dr. Haddad in a great position to treat headaches where other doctors have failed.

 Would you like to learn whether Dr. Haddad can treat your headaches?
-Please call (248) 480-0085 today for an appointment at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.
+Please call (248) 480-0085 today for an appointment at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.